efernandezpascual/mires/doc/manuscript.md

-that this difference of \> 15 ºC between the dry and waterlogged points of La Malva, which are separated by a few meters, is almost four times the warming expected in the study region at the end of this century (+ 4 ºC) under the more extreme emissions scenario (Amblar-Francés et al.
+that this difference of \> 15 ºC between the dry and waterlogged points of La Malva, which are separated by a few meters, is almost four times the warming expected in the study region at the end of this century (+ 4 ºC) under the most extreme emissions scenario (Amblar-Francés et al.
 [2017](#ref-RN4939)).
 Whereas the rest of the study sites are flat, La Malva is a calcareous spring in a southeast-facing slope on limestone, a place experiencing sub-Mediterranean conditions at the micro-scale